Detectives begin search for human remains as part of child death inquiry

 West Midlands Police said the search operation at a property in Clarence Road, Handsworth, Birmingham, was not connected to the current occupants of the address.

-The force said in a statement: “Information was received relating to the death of a child at a house in Clarence Road in 2020 and an investigation has been launched.
+The information was received relating to the death of a child at a house on the road in 2020.

-Police said the male suspect had been remanded following his appearance at court, while the woman is due to appear in court at a later date.
+A 40-year-old man was remanded following his appearance at court, while a 41-year-old woman will be appearing at court in due course.

-The police statement added: “The present occupiers of the property in Clarence Road are aware of the search but are not connected to the investigation.”

-Detective Inspector Joe Davenport, from the force’s Public Protection Unit, said: “We have acted swiftly on information and our inquiries are ongoing to establish exactly what has happened.
+Detective Inspector Joe Davenport, from the Public Protection Unit, said: “We have acted swiftly on information and our enquiries are ongoing to establish exactly what has happened.

 “I understand that this will come as a shock to the local community but I would ask you not to speculate on the circumstances.